- 3 c all-purpose flour

 Place a sheet of parchment paper on a baking pan.

-Remove pan from the fridge.
 Drop a small amount of filling in each “cup” (avoid overfilling, or filling may expand and spill during baking).
 A pastry bag can be used to simplify the process.

 Wash the top of the cookie and filling with egg.
 Sprinkle phyllo flakes on top of each cookie.